MicahVU/VU-SEP-scikit-learn/README.md

 ## Coverage measurement

+For measuring the coverage and testing later, we chose to set a SEED for the random generator, so that the coverage would not be different everytime we run the tests.
+By setting the seed we could work and improve branch coverages.

 ### Existing tool

 <Inform the name of the existing tool that was executed and how it was executed>